The release of Configuration Manager (1610) introduced Peer Cache as a Preview Feature.

-When Peer Cache is in use, the CM client makes a standard content request to the Management Point and will be returned a list of content sources that will include available DPs and peers within the ‘local’ Boundary Group.
-The client will work its way through this list, using the first available source it finds, which potentially means waiting around as it attempts to connect to lots of unavailable clients before finding an available source.
-Once the download has started, if the selected source goes offline the client will eventually go back to the original source list to try to find an alternative source, but this process is not particularly dynamic at present.
+When Peer Cache is in use, the CM client makes a standard content request to the Management Point.
+It returns a list of content sources that includes available DPs and peers within the ‘local’ Boundary Group.
+The client works its way through this list, using the first available source it finds.
+It potentially means waiting around as it attempts to connect to lots of unavailable clients before finding an available source.
+Once the download starts, if the selected source goes offline, the client will eventually go back to the original source list to try to find an alternative source.
+However, this process is not particularly dynamic at present.

-If there are no sources on the local subnet, Nomad can optionally look for alternative sources in adjacent subnets (the grouping of subnets into a location being defined by an administrator).
-If the elected master goes offline, the peers will immediately elect a new master using the same process (local subnet first, followed by lookup in adjacent subnets).
-The election process will always prefer the client that has the most of the requested content already cached, so if the newly elected master does not have all the requested content yet (see point 2 above), it will resume download from the remote DP as the remaining peers resume downloading from the new master.
+When there are no sources on the local subnet, Nomad optionally looks for alternative sources in adjacent subnets.
+(The grouping of subnets into a location being defined by an administrator).
+If the elected master goes offline, the peers will immediately elect a new master.
+It uses the same process (local subnet first, followed by lookup in adjacent subnets).
+The election process will always prefer the client that has the most of the requested content already cached, so if the newly elected master does not have all the requested content yet (see point 2 above), it will resume the download from the remote DP as the remaining peers resume downloading from the new master.
 The whole process is dynamic, always prefers the most suitable device and doesn’t waste time attempting to connect to devices that may no longer be online.

-The whole process is dynamic, always prefers the most suitable device and doesn’t waste time attempting to connect to devices that may no longer be online.
+The whole process is dynamic.
+It always prefers the most suitable device.
+It doesn’t waste time attempting to connect to devices that may no longer be online.

 4. Boundary Group dependence

 Peer Cache uses Boundary Groups to determine which peers are ‘local’.
-A peer in the local subnet will not necessarily be used in preference to any other peer in the same Boundary Group, which could span several subnets or even locations.
+A peer in the local subnet will not necessarily be used in preference to any other peer in the same Boundary Group.
+This could span several subnets or even locations.
 Note that Boundary Group configuration has changed in CM 1610 so you’ll need to read up on that.